rodeinaihab/pokemon-cards/README.md

 This app provides you a cool view of 10 Pokémon cards that you can scroll through. 🍄

-Every card contains information about the pokémon's type, level and hit points. ⚡️
+Every card contains information about the pokémon's type, level and number. ⚡️

 You can search for Pokémon names through the search bar by clicking on the search icon and reset your search by clicking on the Pokémon ball. 🔮

-You can also filter the pokémons by their types and sort the hit points in an ascending and descending order. 🚀
+You can also filter the pokémons by their types and sort their number in an ascending and descending order. 🚀

 For the data, I have used this public API (https://pokemontcg.io).

+About the features:

+🧩 Search for pokémons: please click on the search icon to see the results

+🧩 Sort by types: When you are finished with selecting types, please close the dropdown by clicking on the home bar.

 ### Node